-A separate wavechange is not employed, but it is arranged that when the tuning control reaches the end of its travel insulated tongues on the dust core carriages trip switches that bring the long-wave circuits into use.
-For use in this country these circuits are pretuned to the Light programme.
+A separate wavechange is not employed, but it is arranged that when the tuning control reaches this country these circuits are pretuned to the Light programme.

 Loudspeaker, power output valve and H.T. supply are contained in one unit, which is usually fitted below the instrument panel.